elasticpath/elasticpath-dev/guides/How-To/organizations/pxm-org-hierarchies.md

 ---
 title: Organization Hierarchies
 nav_label: Organization Hierarchies
-nav_position : 22
+sidebar_position : 22
 ---

 Use hierarchies and nodes to group your products into categories and sub-categories.